hunt-genes/PPU-GenEpi/Day5/README.md

 ****From the summary statistic headers, can you tell what reference genome versions are used for each study?****

 It looks like BBJ and HUNT have SNP coordinates from hg38, but GLGC has summary statistics from hg18 and hg19.
-We must use [UCSC listOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) to convert the hg19 coordinates to hg38 before meta-analysis.
+We can use [UCSC listOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) to convert the hg19 coordinates to hg38 before meta-analysis.
 We can use liftOver on the command line or via the web.
-To avoid extensive file manipulation on your part, we already used this .bed file to make a new version of the GLGC results: `GLGC-LDL-hg38-alphaNumID-preMeta.txt`.
+To avoid extensive file manipulation on your part, we already did this for you: `GLGC-LDL-hg38-preMeta.txt`.
 This file also has a header that is consistent with the other two files.
 You will use this in the meta-analysis.
 The instructions for using liftOver are below in case you need them in the future.

 Create a .bed file file from GLGC-LDL-preMeta.txt using Linux tools `awk` and `sed`.
 A [BED file](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) is not to be confused with the binary PLINK format .bed, but is a frequently used standard format for genetic data which is required to have chromosome, position start, and position end columns.
 In the terminal (ONLY FOR YOUR REFERENCE):